-The Staff/Bargaining Unit felt that our focus needs to be on learning loss recovery and learning acceleration.
-Keep class sizes small so teachers can support struggling students.
-Readily available, actionable data is needed to offer differentiated and targeted support to students.
+The Staff/Bargaining Unit felt that we need to increase our focus on social-emotional wellness and improving student behavior.
+They would like to see SEL curriculum, increased training in SEL, increased training in behavior management, a common language for SEL, and behavior practices in all settings.
+We need to keep class sizes small so teachers can support struggling students and avoid combination classes if possible.
+Staff would like us to beef up middle school math intervention, have PD on writing, and purchase a handwriting curriculum.
 The targeted intervention program with aides to support classroom and deliver Tier II and Tier III intervention and the addition of an Intervention Specialist have made a positive impact on student achievement.
-Social-emotional health of students and overall student behavior is a concern and will need support.

-Students report that they miss after-school sports and school dances but are enjoying the assemblies and school activities that we have added.
+Students report that they want more after-school sports and more field trips but are enjoying the assemblies and school activities that we have added.
 Students say they are getting the support they need from staff to be successful; students getting support, feel it is helping.
-Many students commented on the dirty bathrooms and the lack of cleanliness of the school in general.
+Many students commented about the bathrooms needing to be cleaned.
+Students also mentioned bullying and some students thought we needed more discipline and some thought we needed less.

-Site Council/LCAP Advisory Group and Parents noted the desire for more advanced communication and they appreciate the additional activities we have added for students.
-Parents recognize the additional intervention and supports their children are receiving and want those to continue.
+Site Council/LCAP Advisory Group and Parents praised the school climate, friendliness of staff, and sense of community.
+Parents recognize the additional intervention and support their children are receiving and want those to continue.
 After-school homework help was requested by many parents.
-Several parents noted the friendly, welcoming school climate.
+Facilities needs and repairs were noted by parents.
+Some parents do not like that we have combination classes.

-Based on this input, metrics, goals, and actions were developed around two areas: student learning and student engagement/socialemotional health.
+Based on this input, metrics, goals, and actions were developed around two areas: student learning and student engagement/social-emotional health.